 Put simply the Ryzen 5 1600X is a far more significant processor than any of the octa-core Ryzen 7 CPUs, and for us gamers arguably the most significant chip AMD have ever made.

 This is where AMD have got a far more balanced competitor for Intel’s chips, most especially from a gaming point of view.
-The R7 1800X is heavily weighted for multi-threaded performance, but can't deliver the gaming performance of Intel's Core i7 7700K.
+The R7 1800X is heavily weighted for multi-threaded performance, but can’t deliver the gaming performance of Intel’s Core i7 7700K or the current Intel Coffee Lake lineup.
 But with three times the thread count of the equivalent Core i5 the six-core, 12-thread 1600X is either able to keep pace with the gaming performance of the resolutely quad-core 6600K or just plain beat it.
 And then still has the multi-threading chops to deliver great productivity performance too.

-Putting the new Ryzen 5 up alongside the historical benchmarking data we got from our i5 7600K Kaby Lake sample and you can see the more modern 14nm chip doesn’t offer a huge amount more.
+Putting the top Ryzen 5 up alongside the historical benchmarking data we got from our i5 7600K Kaby Lake sample and you can see the more modern Intel chip doesn’t offer a huge amount more.
 While it can overclock like a hero, the 7600K isn’t going to be able to really push that far ahead of the 1600X’s gaming skills.

 While you are still compromising gaming performance for multi-threaded power when it comes to choosing the Ryzen 7 chips over similarly-priced – or cheaper – Core i7 processors, in this more mainstream segment of the market that compromise pretty much vanishes.
 With the Ryzen 5 1600X you’re paying the same price, getting practically the same gaming speeds, but with the added bonus of significantly higher multicore performance.